 The Mist (Frank Darabont) 2007

 Excellent Stephen King Adaptation (at least I thought so, but I don’t want to argue with you about it); local folks are trapped in a supermarket when a mysterious mist envelops the town – among the incredibly frightening monsters here, the worst and most brutish might actually be the human people.
-Also, I think this may have the bleakest ending of any movie I have ever seen.
+Also, I think this may have the bleakest ending of any movie, ever.

 Carnival of Souls (Herk Harvey) 1962